Shanulu/ShanuluLootFilter/README.md

 - Filtered Identified items by affix.
 - Fixed a unique flask issue.
 - Updated the Table of Contents.
+- Updated the Tiers (Thanks again to Neversink)

 December 7th: